iondv/framework/docs/en/2_system_description/metadata_structure/meta_workflows/meta_workflows.md

 ## Configuration of hints

-Configuration of hints when navigating by workflow status is the output of instructions in a separate modal window with buttons - “continue” or “cancel”.
+The "hints" feature represents the instructions in a separate modal window with buttons - “continue” or “cancel”.
 When you hover over the button, a pop-up hint appears, for more convenient use of workflows.

 ### Example